alistair0111/alistair0111/README.md

 -->

 - 🌱 DataStructures and Algorithms and React Application Development.
-- 💬 Ask me about deep-learning architectures and data science in general.
+- 💬 I love learning new stuff.
 - 📫 How to reach me: alistair7@protonmail.com